 Take Some Mom Time

 In a town built around athletes it’s not hard to find a good massage.
 If you aren’t up for that much of a splurge, I’ve had good experiences at Balanced Body Work on Main Street.

 Either way I usually cap off my day by perching on a stool at the J. Lohr Wine Bar in the Whiteface Lodge while I wait for my family to finish up.
 It’s nice spot to watch the skiiers over a glass of red or white (the menu looks good, too, though I haven’t eaten there).

 Hit The Lake

-If the lake isn’t frozen: Or even if it is, take a walk entirely around Mirror Lake (the actual lake that lake Placid overlooks).
+Or even if it is, take a walk entirely around Mirror Lake (the actual lake that Lake Placid town overlooks).
+It’s about a mile.
 At dusk you get nice views of the lit up town and it’s an easy way to get exercise without having to strap on skis or skates.

 Walk Around Town

 Main Street in Lake Placid is good for a stroll.
-TT liked the store windows at Christmastime, decked out for the holidays with an Adirondack touch (think Santa Clauses, skis and moose).
+Tiny Traveler liked the store windows at Christmastime, decked out for the holidays with an Adirondack touch (think Santa Clauses, skis and moose).